 - 6.2.1 Where geophysical survey has been undertaken, a sample of 2% would be sufficient to determine the veracity of the results, with a sample of trenches placed in 'blank' areas to identify any other potential archaeological remains not previously identified. - 6.2.2 This would comprise the excavation of evaluation trenches, each measuring 50 x 2 m.
-The final number and specific locations of the trenches would be determined in consultation with the Archaeological Curator(s) and set out within the relevant specific WSI. - 6.2.3 Within those areas not covered by the geophysical survey, in order to adequately define the presence, nature and significance of any potential archaeological remains a greater percentage of sampling will be required.
-Here, a 3% sample would be sufficient to determine the presence of absence of archaeological remains, given the general low potential identified in the DBA. - 6.2.4 This would comprise the excavation of evaluation trenches, each measuring 50 x 2 m.
-The final number and specific locations of the trenches would be determined in consultation with the Archaeological Curator(s) and set out within the relevant specific WSI. - 6.2.5 The results of each phase of the evaluation will inform the requirement for subsequent stages of mitigation within discrete areas of the Site. - 6.2.6 This may take the form of area excavation (e.g. strip, map and sample) to deliver preservation by record by way of mitigation for the loss, be it partial or total, of any identified archaeological remains deemed to be of sufficient significance. - 6.2.7 Any such works will also take place prior to construction.
+The final number and specific locations of the trenches would be determined in consultation with the Archaeological Curator(s) and set out within the relevant specific WSI. - 6.2.3 In addition to the above, pre-construction archaeological works may also include a geoarchaeological element, such as monitoring of ground investigation (GI) works,

+- however, the scope of this would need to be agreed with the Archaeological Curator(s) and Historic England's Regional Science Advisor. - 6.2.4 Within those areas not covered by the geophysical survey, in order to adequately define the presence, nature and significance of any potential archaeological remains a greater percentage of sampling will be required.
+Here, a 3% sample would be sufficient to determine the presence of absence of archaeological remains, given the general low potential identified in the DBA. - 6.2.5 This would comprise the excavation of evaluation trenches, each measuring 50 x 2 m.
+The final number and specific locations of the trenches would be determined in consultation with the Archaeological Curator(s) and set out within the relevant specific WSI. - 6.2.6 The results of each phase of the evaluation will inform the requirement for subsequent stages of mitigation within discrete areas of the Site. - 6.2.7 This may take the form of area excavation (e.g. strip, map and sample) to deliver preservation by record by way of mitigation for the loss, be it partial or total, of any identified archaeological remains deemed to be of sufficient significance. - 6.2.8 Any such works will also take place prior to construction.